ualsg/global-building-morphology-indicators/README.md

 ### About this Python Package

 The GBMI dataset generation process generate more than 50 tables per country per raster system.
-The number of tables increase when more than one raster system is implemented.
+The number of tables increases when more than one raster system is implemented.
 Keeping analysis pipeline consistent across selected geographical scopes, many parts of the scripts are repetitive.
 For ease of maintenance, this repository offers a framework that generates these bash scripts and SQL queries using templates.